levnikmyskin/getty_hierarchy/README.md

 `pip install getty_hierarchy-1.0.0-cp3x-cp3xm-manylinux1_x86_64.whl`

-At the moment, the repository hosts Linux wheels only, but I'm planning to release for other platforms as well (see [Building from source](#building-from-source) if you need the package for another platform in the meantime).
+At the moment, the repository hosts Linux and MacOS wheels only, but I'm planning to release for Windows as well (see [Building from source](#building-from-source) if you need the package for another platform in the meantime).